Nepenthes: Description

 Nepenthes species usually consist of a shallow root system and a prostrate or climbing stem, often several metres long and up to 15 m or more, and usually 1 cm or less in diameter, although this may be thicker in a few species (e.g. N. bicalcarata).
 From the stems arise alternate, sword-shaped leaves with entire leaf margins.
 An extension of the midrib (the tendril), which in some species aids in climbing, protrudes from the tip of the leaf; at the end of the tendril the pitcher forms.
-The pitcher starts as a small bud and gradually expands to form a globe- or tube-shaped trap.
+The pitcher starts as a small bud and gradually expands into a globe- or tube-shaped trap.